yujiosaka/headless-chrome-crawler/README.md

 ### Usage

-The basic API of headless-chrome-crawler is inspired by that of [node-crawler](https://github.com/bda-research/node-crawler), so the API design is somewhat similar but not exactly compatible.
+The basic API of headless-chrome-crawler is inspired by that of [node-crawler](https://github.com/bda-research/node-crawler).

 ```js
 const HCCrawler = require('headless-chrome-crawler');